 I am a fifth-year Ph.D. candidate in finance at Kellogg School of Management, Northwestern University (degree expected in 2027).
-My research interests include macrofinance, financial intermediation, and financial stability.
+My research interests include international finance, financial intermediation, and financial stability.

 Before starting my Ph.D., I was a financial analyst at Bank of Japan and a research associate at the Yale Program on Financial Stability.